doctrine/shards/AZURE_FEDERATIONS.md

 # Azure Federations

-Implementing Federations inside a new Doctrine Sharding Extension
+Implementing Federations inside a new Doctrine Sharding Extension.
+Some extensions to the DBAL and ORM core have to be done to get this working.

 1. DBAL (Database Abstraction Layer)

 * Add support for Database Schema Operations
     * CREATE FEDERATION
     * CREATE TABLE ...
 FEDERATED ON
+    * Add support to create a multi-tenent schema from any given schema
 * Add API to pick a shard based on distribution key and atomic value
 * Add API to ask about federations, federation members and so on.
 * Add Sharding Abstraction
     * If a shard is picked via distribution key and atomic value fire queries against this only
     * If no shard is explicitly picked, execute fan out query against all shards and aggregate results

-* Support for exactly one federation first
+2. ORM (Object-Relational Mapper)

+* Federation Key has to be part of the clustered index of the table
+    * Test with a pure Multi-Tenent App with Filtering = ON
+    * Test with example-app using Composite Key support  (Filtering OFF possible)
+* Extend ID Generation layer
+* Implement API that allow users to choose the shard target for any given query

 ## Example API: